codgician/serenitea-pot/docs/nixos-deployment.md

 This is required for hosts having `disks.nix` file declaring disk partition layout.
 This is made possible with [disko](https://github.com/nix-community/disko).

+If the target host has encrypted partition, please first create key file according to disko configuration.

 Navigate to host folder containing `disk.nix` and run following command:

 ```bash